rebelsky/sams-assorted-musings-reflections/cyro-baptista.md

 atonal things and even some surf guitar (or, more precisely, surf bass), sometimes even in the same song.

 What else?
-Kudos to the hard work of the (unnamed) soundman.
+Kudos to the hard work of the soundman, Iuri Oriente.
 Clearly, as Baptista and the rest switched instruments, he had to work carefully to make sure the balance remained good.
-I certainly wouldn't want to try to do that.
+I certainly wouldn't want to try to do that with all that was going on on the stage.

 Talented musicians who know each other well and are clearly having fun.
 An appreciative (and involved) audience.
 Clever approaches.
 It made